emma-sax4/emmasax4.info/_posts/2020-01-14-opening-links-in-new-tabs-via-javascript.md

 ## Introduction

-First, let's make sure we're all on the same page when I say "opening in a new tab" versus "opening in the current tab".
+First, let's make sure we're all on the same page when I say "opening in a new tab" versus "opening in the current tab."
 The first example is of a link opening in the current tab.
 The second is of a link opening in a new tab:

 > This will be a link to <a href="https://github.com/" target="_self">GitHub</a>.